Soviet-Linux/Soviet-Docs/docs/Developer Documentation/ECMP.md

 # ECMP Files

-## What are .ecmp files
+## What are .ecmp files?

-.ecmp files are file used to create packages that are installed using [CCCP](http://github.com/Soviet-Linux/CCCP) and [libspm](https://github.com/Soviet-Linux/libspm)
+.ecmp files are used to create packages that are installed using [CCCP](http://github.com/Soviet-Linux/CCCP) and [libspm](https://github.com/Soviet-Linux/libspm).

 ## Structure

-.ecmp files use a [toml](https://toml.io) like syntaxt to identify themselfs.
+.ecmp files use a [toml](https://toml.io) like syntax to identify themselves.

 Example of an .ecmp file: